Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

-The *Fill* option will create *triangular* faces from any group of selected edges or vertices, *as long as they form one or more complete perimeters*.
+The *Fill* option will create *triangular* faces from any group of selected edges or vertices, as long as they form one or more complete perimeters.